Criminal Domestic Violence Cases Receiving More Scrutiny

 - A male and female who are cohabiting or formerly have cohabitated.

 A criminal domestic violence conviction can not only have long lasting effects but also carry with it certain social stigmas.
 If convicted of Criminal Domestic Violence, a person not only faces potential jail time or fines, but also the loss of a right to own or possess a firearm or ammunition in the future.
-CDV charges are enhanceable meaning that previous convictions can lead to increased penalties on subsequent convictions.
 However, just because you have been arrested for CDV does not mean that you are guilty.
 Contact a domestic violence attorney at Pisarik Law Firm today to discuss your domestic violence defense.

 Criminal Domestic Violence of a High and Aggravated Nature:

-Domestic violence cases that have an assault and battery which involves a deadly weapon or serious bodily injury or even an assault without a battery, which would reasonably cause a person to fear imminent serious bodily injury or death can lead to a charge of criminal domestic violence of a high and aggravated nature (CDVHAN).
-A conviction for CDVHAN carries a mandatory minimum jail sentence of one year up to as much as ten years.
+Prior to June 4, 2015, domestic violence cases that have an assault and battery which involves a deadly weapon or serious bodily injury or even an assault without a battery, which would reasonably cause a person to fear imminent serious bodily injury or death can lead to a charge of criminal domestic violence of a high and aggravated nature (CDVHAN).
+A conviction for CDVHAN prior to June 4, 2015, carries a mandatory minimum jail sentence of one year up to as much as ten years.

 Contact an experienced domestic violence attorney at Pisarik Law Firm today for a free consultation to discuss your domestic violence defense.